Beijing dialect: Status as prestige dialect

 As the political and cultural capital of China, Beijing has held much historical significance as a city, and its speech has held sway as a lingua franca.
 Being officially selected to form the basis of the phonology of Standard Mandarin has further contributed to its status as a prestige dialect, or sometimes the prestige dialect of Chinese.

 Other scholars have referred to it as the "elite Beijing accent."

-Until at least the late eighteenth century, the standard language of the Chinese elite had been the Nanjing dialect, despite political power having already been located in Beijing.
+Until at least the late 18th century, the standard language of the Chinese elite had been the Nanjing dialect, despite political power having already been located in Beijing.
 Through the nineteenth century, evidence from Western dictionaries suggests that a shift occurred in the court from a Nanjing-based standard to a more local Beijing-based one.

 During the Qing dynasty it was used alongside the Manchu language as the official court language.

 The establishment of phonology of Standard Chinese dates from a 1913 decision by the Commission on the Unification of Pronunciation, which took the Beijing dialect as its base but retained a lot of phonology from other varieties of Mandarin, resulting in the Old National Pronunciation.
 This was overturned in 1926, resulting in the "pronunciation of the educated natives of Beijing" officially adopted as the basis for the phonology of Standard Chinese (Guoyu) in 1926.

-In 1955, the People's Republic of China declared that Standard Chinese (Putonghua) was to be "modeled on the pronunciation of Beijing, draws on Northern Chinese as its base dialect, and receives its syntactic norms from exemplary works of vernacular literature".
+In 1955, the People's Republic of China declared that Standard Chinese was to be "modeled on the pronunciation of Beijing, draws on Northern Chinese as its base dialect, and receives its syntactic norms from exemplary works of vernacular literature".

 The Beijing dialect has been described as carrying a lot of "cultural heft."
 According to Zhang Shifang, professor at Beijing Language and Culture University,"As China's ancient and modern capital, Beijing and thus its linguistic culture as well are representative of our entire nation's civilization...
 For Beijing people themselves, the Beijing dialect is an important symbol of identity."

-Some argue that Shanghainese also retains a level of local prestige, and others argue that Cantonese is the "only dialect which has attained a level of prestige that rivals that of the standard national language."
+Some argue that Cantonese is the "only dialect which has attained a level of prestige that rivals that of the standard national language."

 The dialect has been described as "the official language of the entertainment industry", making it also the "showbiz accent."

 Even within Beijing the dialect varies.
 Those north of the Forbidden City spoke with a more "refined" accent than the poorer people, craftsmen, and performers of the south.